jgarber623/sketchnotes.sixtwothree.org/_posts/2013-10-12-responsive-web-design-killed-my-process.md

 - Mentally switching from solving the problem to refining the solution is when you should switch to working in the browser.

-> Efficiency is key when you're refining a design solution
+> Efficiency is key when you're refining a design solution.

 ## Conclusion

 - Establishing the problem: Comfort
-- Solving the problem: Flucency
+- Solving the problem: Fluency
 - Refining the solution: Efficiency

 > Group improvisation is a challenge.
 Aside from the weighty technical problem of collective coherent thinking, there is the very human, even social need for sympathy from all members to bend for the common result. — Bill Evans on [_Kind of Blue_](http://www.billevanswebpages.com/kindblue.html)

 > If you can't say no, it's not collaboration.

-- Creat guidelines instead of rigid process.
+- Create guidelines instead of rigid process.
 The amount of process required is inversely proportional to the skill and experience of your team.

 > We could create a rigid process or we could chill out and develop our people.
 Invest in people over process.